 The Outreach and Education function engages, empowers and educates the Second District communities that the Bank serves, especially civic leaders, students, educators, small business owners, policymakers and the general public.
 It furthers the Bank's commitment to the region by listening to the communities we serve and leveraging our unique attributes to positively impact school and university programs, as well as analysis and research.

-We study one potential source of urban agglomeration economies: better job matching.
+We examine job matching as a potential source of urban agglomeration economies.
 Focusing on college graduates, we construct two direct measures of job matching based on how well an individual’s job corresponds to his or her college education.
-Consistent with matching-based theories of urban agglomeration, we find evidence that larger and thicker local labor markets help college graduates find better jobs by increasing both the likelihood and quality of a match.
+Consistent with matching-based theories of urban agglomeration, we find evidence that larger and thicker local labor markets increase both the likelihood and quality of a job match for college graduates.
 We then assess the extent to which better job matching of college-educated workers increases individual-level wages and thereby contributes to the urban wage premium.
-While we find that college graduates with better job matches do indeed earn higher wages on average, the contribution of such job matching to aggregate urban productivity appears to be relatively modest.
+We find that college graduates with better job matches do indeed earn higher wages on average, though the contribution of such job matching to aggregate urban productivity appears to be relatively modest.